Somatic Attachment Psychotherapy Two Year Training

 Bringing the Body into Practice offers an opportunity for select trained somatic attachment psychotherapists to embark on the parallel process of attending and assisting at trainings.
 As a member of the assisting team, facilitators support learners in integrating the material into clinical practice through experiential small group practices.

 Each cohort has a dedicated team of facilitators to support the learning process and integration in the small group practices.
-We draw facilitators who have completed the two-year Somatic Attachment Psychotherapy training and are enrolled in, or have completed, the Advanced Practices SAP training when there is space on the teams.
+We draw on facilitators who have completed the two-year Somatic Attachment Psychotherapy training and are enrolled in, or have completed, the Advanced Practices SAP training when there is space on the teams.

 Frequently Asked Questions